A Tour of Our Cathedral

 THE CHAPELS OF THE FAITH IN CANADA

-St. Joseph, Canada’s Patron, the Holy Canadian Martyrs who first preached the Gospel in our land and St. Kateri Tekakwitha, the first Aboriginal native born North American to be declared a Saint, are all depicted in our two ‘Faith in Canada’ Chapels.
+St. Joseph, Canada’s Patron, St. Ann, Canada’s secondary Patron and St. Kateri Tekakwitha, the first Indigenous North American to be declared a Saint, are all depicted in our two ‘Faith in Canada’ Chapels.

 THE CHAPELS OF PRAYER, LOVE, GRACE AND CHARITY